It's no secret that properly managing inventory is a tough nut to crack. And an expensive one at that.

 Excess inventory can have a domino effect across supply chain, causing a flurry of unforeseen downstream costs.
 Many CPG companies who know these realities of this fallout also understand that excess stock can push business to the brink.

 One effective way to avoid excess inventory is to have accurate consumption-driven demand forecasts available.
 When sales teams are confident in predictions, inventory management teams can help to support future demand targets.
-When sales are forecasted accurately with the right inventory management software, the entire supply chain can benefits, including inventory, which can plan to have the right amount of products in the right place at the right time.
+When sales are forecasted accurately with the right inventory management software, the entire supply chain can benefit, including inventory, which can plan to have the right number of products in the right place at the right time.